lmorchard/blog.lmorchard.com/content/posts/2024-03-11-dance-for-the-bots/index.md

 I've heard folks praise generative AI chatbots as superior to quaint old keyword search ala Google.
 The bots just blurt out easily-digested information-like sentences and you don't even have to click away to anyone else.
 Very convenient.
 Maybe look the gift horse in the mouth, though: Where'd that information come from?
 Why was it there to be found?
 By what process or under what incentives might it continue to be supplied?

 An irony is that I could see machine learning doing even more to connect people to each other, to turn what we write and create into matchmaking criteria to help find our people.
-But, instead, to me it looks like the folks deploying generative AI are determined to strip mine the vitality out of any thoughtful ecosystem - because LLMs need an enormous corpus of human thought from which to derive weights & balances through training.
+But, instead, to me it looks like the folks deploying generative AI are determined to strip mine the vitality out of any ecosystem of human thought.

 <figure>
   <img src="./genai-crystal-entity-7Y5AuXR-Imgur.gif" class="fullwidth" />